huzaifa1221/microservices-DevOps-Aws/readme.md

-# DevOps and Infrastructure Instructions -
+# Introduction -

-#### This is a basic e-commerce Application based upon microservices that runs in Docker containers and is deployed to EKS cluster using helm charts whenever ci/cd pipeline gets triggered.
+#### This is a microservices based project that showcases the power and importance of DevOps in management of applications to ensure high availability and scalability with zero downtime.
+This project manages two environments ( dev and prod ) for now.
+It can easily scale to support as many environment as needed with a little tweak.

 #### Features -